course-details-portlet

 Learning outcome

-General competence: - be able to communicate on academic topics with others who have a general background in the field and with less expert environments. - Know about trends in technology for components and system solutions
+The student has developed communication skills on academic topics with others who have a general background in the field and with less expert environments, and know about trends in technology for components and system solutions.
+The student has also developed collaboration skills

 Learning methods and activities